PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/information_extration_pipelines/document_scene_information_extraction_en.md

     res.save_to_html('./output')
     res.save_to_xlsx('./output')

+vector = pipeline.build_vector(visual_info=visual_info)

-chat_result = pipeline.chat(["乙方", "手机号"])
+chat_result = pipeline.chat(
+    key_list=["乙方", "手机号"],
+    visual_info=visual_info,
+    vector=vector,
+    )
 chat_result.print()
 ```
-**Note**: Please first obtain your ak and sk on the [Baidu Cloud Qianfan Platform](https://console.bce.baidu.com/qianfan/ais/console/onlineService) (for detailed steps, please refer to the [AK and SK Authentication API Call Process](https://cloud.baidu.com/doc/WENXINWORKSHOP/s/Hlwerugt8)), and fill in your ak and sk to the specified locations to enable normal calls to the large model.
+**Note**: Currently, the large language model only supports Ernie.
+You can obtain the relevant ak/sk (access_token) on the [Baidu Cloud Qianfan Platform](https://console.bce.baidu.com/qianfan/ais/console/onlineService) or [Baidu AIStudio Community](https://aistudio.baidu.com/).
+If you use the Baidu Cloud Qianfan Platform, you can refer to the [AK and SK Authentication API Calling Process](https://cloud.baidu.com/doc/WENXINWORKSHOP/s/Hlwerugt8) to obtain ak/sk.
+If you use Baidu AIStudio Community, you can obtain the access_token from the [Baidu AIStudio Community Access Token](https://aistudio.baidu.com/account/accessToken).

 After running, the output is as follows: